IBM/ngo-collaboration-using-blockchain/README.md

 ![](images/webui-tasks.png)

 There are no needs available by default.
 So create one or more new needs.
 To create a new need click on `Create a New Need`.
 Enter need details.
-Note that the date format is always dd-mm-yyyy.
+Note that the date format is always `dd-mm-yyyy`.

 ![](images/webui-create-need.png)

 Click on `Save` button to create need.
 A pop up message appears with the result of the create need request.
 Click `OK`.
 You can create more needs.
-Login with other users so as to simulate a real scenario.
+Suggest you to create needs by logging in with different users so as to simulate a real scenario.
 Once done click on `Back to Home Page` button to return to tasks list.

 Click on `View Active Needs` to view the list of active needs, as shown in below image.
 Note that a need was already created while taking the below screen capture.
 For you there should be only one need listed for the first time you create a need.